eso/edps-doc/source/xshooter/reducing_demo.md

 This applies to all slit modes (stare, offset, and nod) and ifu mode.

-Other useful products cam be found in the EDPS_data directory, where all intermediate products are saved.
+Other useful products, such as 2D spectra prior to the extraction, can be found in the EDPS_data directory, where all intermediate products are saved.

 ## 5. Quality plots